CBorowski-dev/docs-operaton-org/content/installation/full/wls/manual.md

 ## REST API

-The Camunda REST API WAR file resides under `webapps/camunda-engine-rest-$PLATFORM_VERSION-wls.war` in the Oracle WebLogic Application Server distribution archive.
+The Operaton REST API WAR file resides under `webapps/camunda-engine-rest-$PLATFORM_VERSION-wls.war` in the Oracle WebLogic Application Server distribution archive.

 In this section we explain how to install the WAR file using the Oracle WebLogic Server Administration Console: